abhinav/git-spice/doc/src/setup/auth.md

 have the permissions needed to install OAuth/GitHub Apps on all repositories that you want to use git-spice with.
 The two are equivalent in terms of user experience.
-Use GitHub App authentication if you don't want to give git-spice access to all your repositories.
+On GitHub, GitHub App authentication can be preferable if you don't want to give git-spice access to all your repositories.

 [GitHub CLI](#github-cli) is the most convenient method if you already have the GitHub CLI installed and authenticated.